top of page

 Tiffany Ross-Fletcher - headshot.jpg

-Tiffany is a counselling intern with a strong background in community mental health, specializing in social justice and advocacy for vulnerable populations.
-She is currently finishing her Master of Arts degree in counselling psychology at Yorkville University.
+Tiffany is an associate counsellor with a strong background in community mental health, specializing in social justice and advocacy for vulnerable populations.
+She is finalizing her Master of Arts degree in counselling psychology at Yorkville University.

 Tiffany has ten years of experience providing mental health support services, including harm reduction education, training, and peer support.
 She has been actively involved in harm reduction and sexual violence prevention initiatives, taking a leadership role in coordinating and facilitating peer support programs at festivals and nightlife venues across Western Canada, Germany, and Spain.